highchair/artinruins-com/_property/builders-iron-foundry.md

 According to _“RHODE ISLAND: An Inventory of Historic Engineering and Industrial Sites”_, by Gary Kulik and Julia C. Bonham, 1978, the Builder’s Iron Foundry cast the ornate iron facade of the 1872 Equitable Building at the corner of Weybosset and Custom House Streets.

 <span class="abbr">BIF</span>’s former complex on Codding Steet, which is no longer a street, was on Providence’s West Side near the former [New England Butt]({% link _property/new-england-butt.md %}).
 The area of this complex was bounded by Westminster to the north, Knight to the east, Cranston to the south, and Dodge to the west.
-That complex was razed between 1962 and 1972 to develop [Wiggin Village Apartments](//www.google.com/maps/place/Wiggin+Village+Apartments/@41.8159299,-71.4266222,458m/data=!3m1!1e3!4m5!3m4!1s0x89e4457705e399f9:0x2062adc60a4feaa2!8m2!3d41.8144167!4d-71.4267555){:target="_blank"}.
+That complex was razed between 1962 and 1972 to develop [Wiggin Village Apartments](https://www.google.com/maps/place/Wiggin+Village+Apartments/@41.8159299,-71.4266222,458m/data=!3m1!1e3!4m5!3m4!1s0x89e4457705e399f9:0x2062adc60a4feaa2!8m2!3d41.8144167!4d-71.4267555).

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 A large complex of one- and two-story, rectangular, brick blocks set at the corner of Kinsley and Sims avenues.
 The building is embellished with brick corbelling at the cornice.
 The majority of window openings have been bricked in; those remaining include small, rectangular, awning sash along Kinsley.
 The two northernmost blocks in the complex are flat-roofed while the two central blocks feature end-gable shallow pitched roofs.
 The southernmost block is constructed of concrete block with a brick face on the Sims Avenue elevation.
 According to Sanborn maps, this block was constructed in 1968.
 A centrally-located vehicular entrance remains on the west elevation of the 1968 block.